 Does this information make sense?

 Whenever you ask someone’s opinion, including about the most reliable motorcycle brands, their answers are riddled with bias.
-The most common types of biases are
+The most common types of bias are

-- Confirmation bias — if you expect a motorcycle to fail, then it does, you’ll think “see, it did all along”; and if you expect it not to fail, and it fails, you’ll think “that was bad luck” and discard the data
+- Confirmation bias — if you expect a motorcycle to fail, and it does, you’ll think “I knew it!”; and if you expect it to be reliable, and it fails, you’ll think “that was bad luck” and discard the data

-- Recency bias — a motorcycle that failed on you this morning will seem like more of a lemon than one that failed on a few times you twenty years ago (which you might even have forgotten about)
+- Recency bias — a motorcycle that failed on you this morning will seem like more of a lemon than one that failed a few times ago twenty years prior (which you might even have forgotten about)